 First of all, let us quickly see the on-paper specs comparison.

 The Redmi Note 5 Pro has a 5.99 inch IPS LCD screen with a Full HD+ resolution and an aspect ratio of 18:9.
 The device sports a 2.5D curved display with Gorilla glass protection.
-The device runs on Snapdragon 636 with an octacore CPU clocked at 1.8 GHz, the device is available in Black and gold colors and a new blue variant has also been launched.
+The device runs on Snapdragon 636 with an octa-core CPU clocked at 1.8 GHz, the device is available in Black and gold colours and a new blue variant has also been launched.

 The Honor 9i has a 5.9 inch IPS LCD screen with a Full HD+ resolution and an aspect ratio of 18:9 again.
 The device does not have Gorilla glass or any other protection.
-The device runs on Huawei’s Kirin 659 chipset with an octacore CPU where you can get clock speeds up to 2.36 GHz, and the device is available in Gold, Blue, and black colors.
+The device runs on Huawei’s Kirin 659 chipset with an octa-core CPU where you can get clock speeds up to 2.36 GHz, and the device is available in Gold, Blue, and black colours.

 The device gets a rear camera setup with a 16 and a 2-megapixel camera with PDAF and CDAF and an led flash.
 The front camera is a dual camera setup again with a 13 and a 2-megapixel shooter with a soft led flash.
 You get a 3340 mAh battery, a fingerprint sensor but no IR blaster.